halogenjs/view/Readme.md

 </div>
 ```

-As these two examples should demonstrate, using the custom attribute handler API is fairly powerful, largely unopinionated... and very very easy to abuse
+As these two examples should demonstrate, using the custom attribute handler API is fairly powerful, largely unopinionated... and very very easy to abuse.

-## Template rules
+## Logicless Template rules

 It looks like moustache templating but it's not.
 It supports referencing model attributes, calling custom helpers (which are passed the referenced model attribute) and... if you really really must... you can just send in arbitrary javascript so long as it's inside a call to a custom helper.